springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step1.md

-# Tutorial environment
+# Prepare environment

-Your tutorial environment comes with some pre-installed tools.
-Let's review them.
+Objective:
+Prepare your local environment.

+In this step, you will:
+- Prepare your local environment

 ## Local environment setup
 Please wait until `Environment ready!` appears in the terminal window.